 Virginia Apgar (1909-1974)

 Virginia Apgar is famous for her invention of the Apgar score, a vital test that was quickly adopted by doctors to test whether newborn babies required urgent medical attention.
-The Apgar score was responsible for reducing infant mortality rates considerably and helped to discover a way of detecting birth defects as soon as possible.
+The Apgar score is responsible for reducing infant mortality rates considerably and is still used today to assess the clinical condition of newborns in the first few minutes of life.
 Apgar was the first woman to become a full professor at Columbia University College of Physicians and Surgeons.

 Gertrude Belle Elion (1918-1999)

 American chemist Gertrude "Trudy" Belle Ellion shared a Nobel Prize with George H Hitchins and Sir James Black for innovative methods of rational drug design which focused on understanding the target of the drug rather than simply using trial and error.